rollover the hotspots to check the conditions

 Although this loyal breed loves to stick by the side of their humans, they are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your family vacation budget.
 Some of the conditions and illnesses English Springer Spaniels are prone to include joint problems such as hip dysplasia; eye conditions such as cataracts and corneal dystrophy; muscle conditions such as phosphofructokinase deficiency and cutaneous asthenia; and neurological problems such as epilepsy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your English Springer Spaniel inherits more than just his father’s ability to flush game or his mother’s pretty coat, you’re covered.